-Pops up the Help Window; the window will display help information relevant to the
+Pops up the Help Window; the window will display help information relevant to the window in which the menu appears.

 Help in Browser

 Attempts to show the application help in a web browser.
 This is somewhat system dependent and is not guaranteed to work.